 In the throes of withdrawal, however, any of those reflective emotions might seem far away.
 Luckily, modern science offers numerous ways of detox that will make the process far less intimidating.

 Certainly, there is are two obvious answers to this question and one that is not so obvious.
 The quick answers are that it is far better to be taking a prescribed opioid under the care of a physician than to take one without a physician’s help.
-Secondly, the Suboxone is to be prescribed through the withdrawal process while someone in recovery is beginning to undertake therapy.
-Taking a milder, controlled opioid under the care of a physician can be a useful bridge to recovery.
+Secondly, the Suboxone is to be prescribed through the Suboxone detox and withdrawal process while someone in recovery is beginning to undertake therapy.
+Taking a milder, controlled opioid under the care of a physician helps bridge the distance to recovery.
 In the early days or weeks when someone with an addiction is sliding other forms of support into place, it’s important to lay a foundation for recovery before beginning the true rehabilitation process.

-The other half of Suboxone, naloxone, blocks the effects of an opioid when it is absorbed by the body.
-It isn’t absorbed well in the mouth, so Suboxone can be ingested orally and be recognized as an opioid.
-However, if Suboxone is used in any other way, such as through injection, naloxone blocks the brain from recognizing buprenorphine and the user does not receive a high, and instead triggers typical withdrawal symptoms associated with opioids.
-Because of its potency in preventing opioids from being absorbed by the brain, it is also used frequently to help someone who is in the middle of an overdose.
+The other half of Suboxone, naloxone, blocks the effects of an opioid when absorbed by the body.
+Not able to absorb well in the mouth, Suboxone becomes recognized as an opioid when ingested orally.
+However, if Suboxone is used in any other way, such as through injection, naloxone blocks the brain from recognizing buprenorphine.
+This causes the user to not receive a high and instead triggers typical withdrawal symptoms associated with opioids.
+Because of an ability to prevent the absorption of opioids in the brain, Suboxone helps those in the middle of an overdose.

-Giving Suboxone in detox to an opioid addict might seem like prescribing sugar to someone who is a diabetic.
-Despite the fact that it may seem like one of the components that caused the original problem, weaning someone off in safe and professional setting is the best way to begin life without drugs or opioids at all.
-By the end of treatment, patients will not be any substances whatsoever, having detoxed off of their origin substance and having too eliminated their need for Suboxone.
-Patients that properly complete Suboxone detox end up drug free.
+Giving Suboxone in detox for withdrawal to an opioid addict might seem like prescribing sugar to someone who is a diabetic.
+Despite the fact that it may seem like one of the components that caused the original problem, weaning someone off in a safe and professional setting is the best way to begin life without drugs or opioids at all.
+By the end of treatment, patients will not be on any substances whatsoever.
+They will have detoxed off any substances used and also eliminated their need for Suboxone.
+Patients that properly complete Suboxone detox end up drug-free through the following programs:

-Suboxone is the milder choice among many dangerous narcotics, and when administered carefully, can make detox far less difficult.
+Suboxone is the milder choice among many dangerous narcotics.
+When administered carefully, Suboxone can make detox far less difficult.
 It is a step in the right direction, not a step in the wrong direction.
 Remember, addiction is not entirely physical.
 An important aspect of defeating addiction comes after detox – rehab.
-Attending rehab is a process of learning how to cope with triggers and developing relationships and support, which will help prevent relapse and falling into the same habits.
-Detox is the physical component and is critical to ensuring rehab is successful – Suboxone is simply a carefully administered method to make that process more comfortable.
+Attending rehab is a process of learning how to cope with triggers and developing relationships and support.
+This education helps prevent relapse and falling into the same habits.
+Detox is the physical component and is critical to ensuring rehab is successful.
+Carefully administering Suboxone makes the detox process more comfortable.